-In OES 2015 or later the LONG name space is the default to help performance of NCP, CIFS, and Samba file services.
+In OES 11 the LONG name space was made the default to help performance of NCP, CIFS, and Samba file services.
 If your primary use is for GroupWise, we recommend changing the default name space to UNIX.

-6.16.2 Junction Target Support
+6.15.2 Junction Target Support